Tellusant/docs/recommended-readings/index.md

 ---
 #### [A. Aswani et al. (2017): Attention Is All You Need](google-attention-is-all-you-need-transformer-paper.pdf)
 In 2017, Google and the University of Toronto published this paper that revolutionized AI by introducing the concept of transformers.
 It is a surprisingly short and easy read (but not easy to understand).
-It is worth flipping through.
+Flip through it, and if you are mathematically minded, read it.
 After all, this has had more immediate impact on humanity than anything before it.
 #### [A. Banerjee and E. Duflo: *The Economic Lives of the Poor*.
 JEP](https://www.aeaweb.org/articles?id=10.1257/jep.21.1.141)
 This groundbreaking easy-to-read paper on the lives of poor people around the world was a main contributor to their Nobel Prize in Economics award.
 It has influnced our quantification of socioeconomic levels. 🇴🇵ᴇ🇳 🇦🇨🇨ᴇꜱꜱ